 Dr. Sun is an associated professor at the Institute for Interdisciplinary Information Sciences at Tsinghua University.
 His main research focuses on quantum computation based on superconducting circuits.
 He received his Ph.D. in physics in 2008 at University of Maryland, College Park, USA.
 He then did his post-doctoral research at Yale University on superconducting quantum computation.
 In 2014, he was elected into China’s “1000 Youth Talent Plan” and “221 Basic Research Plan for Young Faculties at Tsinghua University”.

-Stochastic Modeling and Analysis, Network Optimization, Machine Learning, Energy Management and Sharing Economy
+Stochastic Modeling and Analysis, Optimization and Control, Machine Learning, and Sharing Economy

 Dr. Huang is an assistant professor at the Institute for Interdisciplinary Information Sciences at Tsinghua University, Beijing, China.
 He received his Ph.D. in EE from the University of Southern California in August 2011, and then worked as a postdoctoral researcher in the EECS dept. at University of California at Berkeley from July 2011 to August 2012.
 Dr. Huang has been a visiting scholar at the LIDS lab at MIT and at the EECS department at UC Berkeley, and a visiting professor at CUHK, Bell-labs France and Microsoft Research Asia.
 He was a visiting scientist at the Simons Institute at UC Berkeley in Fall 2016.
 Dr. Huang was selected into China’s Youth 1000-talent program in 2013, and received the outstanding teaching award from Tsinghua university in 2014.
 Dr. Huang has served as TPC members for several top-tier IEEE and ACM conferences.
 He was also the lead guest editor for the IEEE JSAC special issue on “Human-In-The-Loop Mobile Networks” in 2016, and an associate editor for ACM Transactions on Modeling and Performance Evaluation of Computing Systems since 2017.